-A total hip replacement is a serious operation which is classed as major surgery.
-It is graded 4 on the 1- 4 "Grading of Surgical Procedures Severity Scale" with 4 representing the most severe.
-It is because of that severity that is absolutely essential that your surgeon and anesthetist are confident that you are in the very best possible state of health before they begin.
+A hip replacement is classed as major surgery.
+(It is graded 4 on the 1- 4 "Grading of Surgical Procedures Severity Scale" with 4 representing the most severe).
+So making sure you are prepared is absolutely essential and both your surgeon and anesthetist will want to ensure that you are physically and mentally able to cope with the procedure and the recovery phase.

-Do not miss this appointment as there is very little chance of your surgeon going ahead with your operation unless you've attended.
+Do not miss the appointment for your preoperative assessment, as there is very little chance of your surgeon going ahead with your operation unless you've attended.

 As well as assessing your ability to withstand surgery the assessment will also ensure that you have all the equipment you need at home and that you are aware of the importance of exercising both pre- and post-operatively.

 - Medication List - an assessment of your current medication, in particular, how it might interact with medication (including anesthesia) to be given during and after surgery.